Buying The Right Used Boat

 Many BoatUS Members who have purchased used trailers have the bearings replaced and repacked just for the peace of mind that they know the maintenance history of this essential trailering system.
 This is especially true if the seller is offering the trailer "as is."
 The price is always better but the chance of something going wrong increases proportionally.
 Prior to making the deal, however, inspect for any evidence of grease coming out of the rear seals or grease on the frame near the axles.
 That's proof the trailer may not even make it out of the driveway.

-Unless your boat weighs less than 2,000 pounds, the trailer is going to require brakes (every state has a different rule regarding weight and brakes, so know the requirement).
+Unless your boat weighs less than 2,000 pounds, the trailer is going to require brakes (States have a different rules regarding weight and brakes, so know the requirement).
 If you are looking at a double (or triple) axle trailer, brakes may be required on each axle (again it depends on the state).
 The next question to ask (and this presumes the trailer uses a surge brake system) is: Disc brakes or Drum?

 If you have your tow vehicle, try connecting the trailer to the truck's electrical system (this may be tricky since trailer and truck connections commonly need adapters).
 If the lights aren't operating properly (brakes, turn signals and running lights when headlights are on), check the truck's connection with a meter to ensure it is producing 12 volts.
 If it is, then there could be a ground problem or a faulty fuse or bulb.
 If at all possible, inspect the wires running along the frame (although many are now run inside the frame).
 If replacements are necessary, consider LED lights.